 This picture says it all, by the artist, unintentional or not.
 His love of traditional Chinese calligraphy influences his work, and would be clear to anyone familiar with the process.

-And here is another one.
-Not as strong as the previous one, but the body of the tree still shows a trace.
 The next few show more about Chinese calligraphy itself (the dark black color and the movement of the strokes) then the texture and form of the ink.

 If you wanna see more, here is the link of this series http://hujiaxing.com/projects/montagne-de-lame/